octo-technology/OpenTezos/docs/michelson/tutorial.md

 ### Iterative processing

 The Michelson language supports repetitive processing.
-As seen the previous sections, the collection types (set, list, map) supports the `ITER` instruction allowing to parse each element of the collection and applying a sequence of instruction on each element.
+As seen the previous sections, the collection types (set, list, map) supports the `ITER` instruction allowing to parse each element of the collection and applying a sequence of instruction to each element.

 The example ([#2](https://opentezos.com/michelson/examples#example-2--maximum-of-a-list-with-iter-and-cmple) in the "Examples" section illustrates the `ITER` instruction usage on _list_ type.